• Skip to primary navigation

 • 1 cup Toor dal/toovar dal/pigeon pea yellow lentils washed

-• 1 tsp turmeric powder/haldi
+• 1 teaspoon turmeric powder/haldi

 • 3-4 slit green chillies